rstgroup/request-id-module/README.md

 ```

-In your ZF2 application config add to module list
+In your Laminas application config add to module list

 ```php
 return [